soo-h/DASweepDetect/README.md

-2.Create virtual environment（Not necessary）
+2.Create virtual environment（**Not necessary**）

-**Suggestion: Create a virtual environment**
+Suggestion: Create a virtual environment to prevent conflicts between DASDC and other project dependency libraries.

    ```shell